Frequently Asked Information About Honey

 Local honey, which is known to be highly beneficial in treating seasonal allergies, comes from the bees that live in your neighbourhood.
 There isn't a fixed definition to local honey in terms of mileage, but it usually means 5 mile and up to even 100 mile radius from where you live; the nearer it is, the better.
 As there is no honey production activity in Singapore, the so-called "local honey" does not exist here.
 So, if you reside in Singapore or you have just relocated here and someone sells you "local honey", you know what to do.

 Viscosity of honey varies depending on the nectar source.
-Honey is a reflection of the place (weather, soil, landscape) and flora the bees forage.
-Some floral varietals of honey are naturally more viscous than others.
-A runny honey may not be a sign of adulteration or production from sugar-fed bees.
-Viscosity should not be taken as a deciding factor of honey purity or quality.
+Honey is a reflection of the place (weather, humidity, soil, landscape) and flora the bees forage.
+Some floral varietals of honey and honey from certain countries are naturally more viscous than others.
+For isntance, honey from China and Taiwan tends to be runnier.
+A runny honey is not always a sign of adulteration or production from sugar-fed bees, thus viscosity should not be taken as a deciding factor of honey purity or quality.
+Many of our visitors from the United States and Europe consider runny honey from Asia as "garbage".
+While the reputation of China honey indeed has been horrendous, a bottle of China honey when found to be runny does not necessariy mean for sure that it has been mixed with sugar water.

 Honey is best kept in air-tight jars (made of glass or quality food-grade plastic) in a cool place, away from the sun or direct light.
 Cold weather and refrigerating can cause honey to become granulated and hard, and hot weather can also cause it to lose flavour and become darker in colour over time.
 More information about honey storage in: Honey Storage Tips.